-- In Anpanman, this, in the form of a pistol, is Arinkokiddo's weapon, along with a growth gun.
+- This, in the form of a pistol, is Arinkokiddo's weapon, along with a growth gun.
 He's a tiny ant cowboy, so a zap from his shrink gun will bring the victim down to his size, with the growth gun being the only way to reverse the effects.
 In return, the growth gun can be used first to grow the victim into a colossal size, with the shrink gun returning them.
 The guns used to be squirt guns that launched out a liquid that changed sizes, but they now blast lasers.
 Thanks to his already tiny size, Baikinman has a tendency to nab his guns while he's napping, leaving him defenseless.

 - In her original debut, Dokinchan's spear was also the form of a shrink ray.
 Like Arinkokiddo it has two color sides; red for shrinking, and blue for enlarging.
 It was even seen afterwards.

 - Another episode had Bakinman inventing a mobile shrink ray.
 He originally intended it to shrink Anpanman, but instead gets shrunk himself.
 Then he gets bigger later after Horrorman and Dokinchan smashed it.

 - The Superman villain Brainiac is the owner and inventor of one of the oldest ones in mainstream science fiction, which he uses to shrink and bottle cities.
 In the Silver Age DC Comics, Superman had one that could be used to allow people to enter the bottled city of Kandor (which was originally shrunk by Brainiac using a shrink ray).
 Notably, Superman's shrink ray worked by exchanging one full-size per!son for one shrunken Kandorian, making them swap sizes.
 It was many years before he could find a way to enlarge all of Kandor on its own, and permanently.
 Brainiac's shrink ray, on the other hand, was this trope played straight.